 You will also hear the terms “accelerated benefits rider” and “accelerated death benefits” referring to living benefits.
-They’re all different terms for the same concept, depending on the company you are looking into.
+They’re all different terms for the same name, depending on the company are looking into.

 These living benefits are not the only riders you can add to a term life insurance policy.
 There are all sorts of add-ons you can take advantage of to customize your policy to fit your family.

 Reasons to Buy Term Life Insurance with Living Benefits

 Chronic conditions are common, and an expected risk of aging.
 40 million Americans have chronic diseases that limit their daily activities in some way, according to the American National Health Council.
 133 million (about 40% of the population) have some type of chronic illness.

 Experts expect this number to rise to 157 million in the next couple of years.
 That doesn’t take into consideration the 81 million people who have multiple chronic illnesses.

 A major issue people have to deal with when faced with a diagnosis of chronic illness is the immense cost involved with treatment.
 The New England Journal of Medicine recently published a study that found people managing chronic conditions only receive 56% of the recommended preventative health care services.

 Chronic disease in American represents 75% of all health care costs.
 Most people can’t afford to pay for all the long-term costs involved with managing a chronic disease.